 My mom is pretty much recuperated from being sick so things are getting better for her and for me!
 I am able to kind of get back to a regular routine which include doing some cooking and baking.

-This year I have obviously been a procrastinator but Julieta put me over the edge last Thursday!
-She wanted to go to the mall and I was busy making a treat to take to work for our Winter luncheon.
-After back and forth arguing she won and we went to the crazy, packed mall!
+This year I have obviously been a procrastinator but I was put over the edge last Thursday!
+My baby wanted to go to the mall and I was busy making a treat to take to work for our Winter luncheon.
+After back and forth arguing he won and we went to the crazy, packed mall!
 UGH!
-But she was a happy camper at the end so I’m glad it all worked out for us.
+But he was a happy camper at the end so I’m glad it all worked out for us.
 I was able to finish making this delicious popcorn that I took to work on Friday.
 I received tons of compliments on it so I am sharing the recipe right now.

 I was so exhuasted after the mall that I didn’t even get a chance to take a picture of the popcorn in its cute big container.

 I am making tons of this for Christmas Eve.
 It will also be our neighbor gifts.